-During the management of the project different parts of the project were tendered to several sub-contractors (in other terms craftsmen).
-The stainless steel doors and the restroom cabins were made by door makers, the concrete structure was poured with the help of qualified workers, etc. The presence of the Mosque, the old Municipality building and the underground public restrooms has generated the surrounding site.
-Although their architectural vocabulary is not similar they form a logic complex within the heart of the Kadiköy urban square.
-During the Ottoman period, washing and purifying spaces were built beside administrative and religious complexes, shaping the urban grain of the city.
+During the management of the project, different parts were tendered to sub-contractors.
+The stainless steel doors and the restroom cabins were made by door makers.
+The concrete structure was poured with the help of qualified workers, etc. The presence of the Mosque, the old municipality building and the underground public restrooms together form the surrounding site.
+Although their architectural vocabulary is not similar, they form a complex within the heart of the Kadiköy urban square.
+During the Ottoman period, washing and purifying spaces were built besides administrative and religious complexes, shaping the urban grain of the city.
 Today the Kadiköy underground restrooms play the role of its predecessors of present Istanbul.
-The Kadikoy park project and the undeground restrooms originates from the habits and formations that already exist in the environment and tries to rehabilitate and clarify them.
+The Kadikoy park project and the underground restrooms originate from the habits and formations that already exist in the environment and tries to rehabilitate and clarify them.
 The main goal of the project is to convert a trivial passing way into a place of uplifiting memories.
-The core of the concept was to turn ‘’upside down’’ the dome of an early Ottoman period building type hamam (turkish public bath) and place it over a cube volume carved into the ground.
+The core of the concept was to turn "upside down" the dome of an early Ottoman period building type hamam (turkish public bath) and place it over a cube volume carved into the ground.

-Strong and sterile materials (concrete, stainless steel, african granite, securite glazing) were chosen as a response to both vandalism and the sanitary demands of the underground facilities.
+Strong and sterile materials were chosen as a response to both vandalism and the sanitary demands of the underground facilities.
 The customs of building for such functions were reconsidered all through the building process and intricate structural details were conceived for each particular point of the design.
-As with all buildings in public use, vandalism is a main cause of concern for owners as well as Architects.
-Not suprisingly the men’s restrooms are where vandalism is at its most.
-The concrete walls have taken their stake, but vandalism is less succesfully achieved on stainless steel, consequently the stainless steel cabins have only suffered a deterioration of their satined finish.
-Because of durable materials used, vandals are forced into an awareness of their acts, becoming extremely conscious of which tools to use.
+As with all buildings in public use, vandalism is a main cause of concern for owners as well as architects.
+Not suprisingly the men’s restrooms are where vandalism is most.
 During the concept development and later during the construction, building tectonics were thriving elements for the project team.
 The transition between the black granite flooring and the varnished block concrete walls were achieved by placing a strip of white pebbles along the side of the wall.
-Such tectonics were not only merely conceived for visual aesthetics but as well as for practical and sanitary usages.
+Such tectonics were not only merely conceived for visual aesthetics but as well as for practical and sanitary uses.

-The exigencies of the structural span length, lighting, lateral loading, ceiling height and daylight angles has influenced the shape of the roof structure.
-Although the underground restrooms have a rigid and heavy structure based upon concrete (like the war shelters built during the First World War in Gallipoli, Turkey); transparency has achieved with the idea of Dan Graham’s two sided mirror installations.
-The facilities of the underground restrooms are either accessed through the womens staircased threshold or the men’s and disabled ramped entrance.
-The underground functions are installed within a square whereas the pedestrians read the underground restroom’s geometry as a circular one .
-The glazed ring wraping the upper half of the underground restrooms serves as a rotational role for the pedestrians as well as to the visitors.
+The exigencies of the structural span length, lighting, lateral loading, ceiling height and daylight angles influenced the shape of the roof structure.
+Although the underground restrooms have a rigid and heavy concrete structure; transparency is achieved with two sided mirror installations.
+The facilities of the underground restrooms are either accessed through the womens staircase or the mens' and disabled ramp entrance.
+The underground functions are installed within a square whereas the pedestrians read the underground restroom’s geometry as a circule.
+The glazed ring wraping the upper half of the serves as a rotational role for the pedestrians as well as to the visitors.
 The contradiction and the ingeniousity of the structure leaves the visitors amazed.

 In Anatolian mythology, grottos are usually watery and are associated with lunar goddesses, nymphs, prophecy, birth and a passage through subterranean realms of rebirth.
 They suggest the invisible, but often audible, flowing of water inside the earth and the sudden suprising appearances of springs.
-The insertion of opaque glazing and blocks cut (especially in the lobby area where the curtain wall meets with the concave concrete saucer) within the curtain walling structure of the underground restrooms reinforces the idea, that cave can hide secrets.
-The underground restrooms are placed under a concrete saucer covered by a bamboo (Saz in Turkish) and pebble garden.
-The concave shaped roof lets ample daylight to both of the facilities (women and men) during daytime.
+The insertion of opaque glazing and blocks cut (especially in the lobby area where the curtain wall meets with the concave concrete saucer) within the curtain wall structure of the underground restrooms reinforces the idea, that cave can hide secrets.
+The underground restrooms are placed under a concrete saucer covered by a bamboo and pebble garden.
+The concave shaped roof lets ample daylight to the facilities during daytime.
 At night the radiating light from the inside forms a glimmering ring to the surrounding garden area.
 Thus an exceptional interaction is achieved between light and the interior spaces.